top of page

 5.1 miles to the top / 1,600 feet of climbing

-Henson Gap is the longest of the three climbs, but it rewards those brave enough to take it on with a spectacular view overlooking Sequatchie Valley (along with a rest stop).
+HENSON GAP is the longest of the three climbs, but it rewards those brave enough to take it on with a spectacular view overlooking Sequatchie Valley (along with a rest stop).
 With its location just a few miles from our home base in downtown Dunlap, Henson Gap can be attempted right off the bat when your legs are still waking up, or you can save it for the end when your legs are potentially cooked from a long day in the saddle.
 Your call.
 The climb consists of two parts, with a consistently steep first part that includes a nasty "S" curve with grades in the high teens.
 After grinding out the first three and a half miles on Henson Gap Road, you'll then turn onto Window Rock Road and continue uphill with a series of steep ramps before finally reaching the rest stop at the Tree Toppers hang gliding launch pad.
 The descent requires sharp focus and steady braking to ensure that your speed remains under control, especially prior to entering the "S" curve, which is not only the steepest and curviest part of the descent, but also has the worst pavement.
 Use extreme caution and don't cheat the corners.
 This climb/descent is for experienced cyclists only.
 Don't underestimate the grades and curves!

 Climb #1 Henson Gap.jpg